matje/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 5.2.
 NSEC3

-   NSEC3 aggressive negative caching is more difficult.
+   NSEC3 aggressive use of negative caching is more difficult.
 If the zone is signed with NSEC3, the validating resolver needs to check the existence of non-terminals and wildcards which derive from query names.